mariacjones1/henry-viii-wives/README.md

 ### Issues found and fixed during development
 - **Issue:** On homepage, when the user clicks on on of the timeline links, the page jumps to the correct section but the top is hidden by the fixed header. **Solved:** Added 'scroll-padding-top to the html element.
 - **Issue:** On More Resources page, the content is not enough to fill larger screens and the footer doesn't sit at the bottom of the screen.
 Fixed positioning won't work as it should not be visible over body content and the user must scroll down to it on other pages. **Solved:** Set min-height and padding-bottom on the body element for all pages.
+- **Issue:** Form submit doesn't work. **Solved:** Form element not used - added around existing form elements and retested; confirmed it is working.
+Also added 'required' to inputs.

 ### Final site tested in browsers
 - Chrome: no issues